jschiefer/gallager-dvb-s2x/docker-p4g/README.md

 TODO:
 -----
-- How does the override work for pybomb definitions?
-- Add gr-iio, limesuite in new versions
-- Add whatever else might be required for LimeSDR
+- Test with LimeSDR
-- Upgrade to Ubuntu 16.04
+- Upgrade to Ubuntu 16.04?
 - Push to Docker repository
-- Run ldconfig after pybombs
+- Provide udev files for limesdr, rtlsdr, usrp and pluto

 Build container
 -------------